 “Stephanie Dowrick’s gift is a capacity for sharing with readers her lifetime’s pleasure in poetry and the company of one of the greatest of poets.”
 David Malouf, poet & novelist

 Stephanie Dowrick was born in New Zealand, the second of two daughters.
 Both her parents were school teachers, her mother, Mary Dowrick (nee Brisco), a university graduate who both wrote and painted.
+Mary Dowrick died in 1955.
 Stephanie lived in Europe for many years from 1967-1983.
 She was co-founder and first Managing Director of the prestigious independent London publishing house, The Women’s Press, which published some of the most influential writers of the twentieth century, including Alice Walker, Janet Frame, Andrea Dworkin, Lucy Goodison, Joanna Ryan, May Sarton, Michele Roberts, Susan Griffin, Lisa Alther.
 She has lived in Sydney with her family since 1983.
-She is also a trained psychotherapist and for many years had a small private practice, alongside her work as a writer and her busy life as a mother.
+She is now a grandmother, as well as a mother.

-Stephanie Dowrick teaches frequently in New Zealand, including her two very popular spiritual retreats at Mana Retreat Centre where she has been teaching since 2001.
+Stephanie Dowrick teaches frequently in New Zealand, including her two popular spiritually inclusive annual retreats at Mana Retreat Centre, Coromandel, New Zealand, where she has been teaching since 2000.
 She has for many years also given talks and workshops to a wide variety of groups and organisations.
-She has spoken at many events worldwide, and has shared platforms with many eminent thinkers including Tenzin Palmo, His Holiness the Dalai Lama, Rev Dr Don Cuppitt, Professor Raimond Gaita, Rev Dr John Polkinghorne and Bishop John Spong as well as BK Anthony Strano, Dr David Tacey and Dr Mark Burrows.
+She has spoken at many events worldwide, and has shared platforms with many eminent thinkers including Tenzin Palmo, His Holiness the Dalai Lama, Rev Dr Don Cuppitt, Professor Raimond Gaita, Rev Dr John Polkinghorne and Bishop John Spong as well as BK Anthony Strano, BK Charlie Hogg, BK Sister Shivani, Subhana Barzarghi, Joyce Kornblatt, Reverend Hilary Star, Reverend Ian Pearson, Dr David Tacey and Dr Mark Burrows.

-- For a list of Dr Stephanie Dowrick’s books and audio, go to Published Works on this site.
+- For a list of Rev Dr Stephanie Dowrick’s books and audio, go to Published Works on this site.
 You will also find there a selection of her many articles – as you will also via her “Blog”.